Lung expert: Floyd died because his breathing was restricted

+Prosecutor Manda Sertich asked what, if anything, could have been done before Floyd lost consciousness.
+Systrom responded that it "could have been as simple as removal of pressure on the upper airway by a knee” or letting Floyd sit up with handcuffs on.

+When asked about Floyd's chances of survival if officers had immediately begun CPR after his cardiac arrest, Systrom replied: “They would have been doubled or tripled.”

-Last week, Dr. Andrew Baker, Hennepin County’s chief medical examiner, said Floyd died after police “subdual, restraint and neck compression” caused his heart and lungs to stop.
+Dr. Andrew Baker, Hennepin County’s chief medical examiner, testified last week that Floyd died after police “subdual, restraint and neck compression” caused his heart and lungs to stop.
 He said heart disease and drug use were factors but not the “top line” causes.
-He said Floyd had an enlarged heart that needed more oxygen than normal, as well as narrowed arteries.

-Testimony began Jan.
-24 after a jury was selected in one day.
+Systrom said Floyd did not die of his coronary artery disease or hypertension, and that there was no evidence of a heart attack.
+Floyd's medical records showed he had high blood pressure, but mostly normal heart rate and rhythm, he said.

+“Would he have died of heart disease on that day if not for the officers’ restraint?”
+Sertich asked.

 Kueng, who is Black, Lane, who is white, and Thao, who is Hmong American, are charged with willfully depriving Floyd of his constitutional rights while acting under government authority.
 The charges allege that the officers’ actions resulted in Floyd’s death.